The Dagcoin market is rife with shady crypto dealings and transactions

 And while it might seem like a big company with big numbers, there is no way to verify any of their claims—from the number of members to the amount of Dagcoin in circulation.

-There is a dangerous lack of transparency and, given the CEO’s past involvement with another mouth-twitchingly bad crypto MLM, I wouldn’t be basing my hopes and dreams on Dagcoin.
+There is a dangerous lack of transparency and, given the CEO’s past involvement with another mouth-twitchingly bad crypto MLM, I wouldn’t be putting my hopes and dreams in Dagcoin.